Client Flow for OAuth-OIDC using RBAC in Confluent Platform Clusters¶

 - Client: the Kafka client or application that wants to access a resource in a Confluent Platform service.

 - Confluent Platform service (“CP_Service”): the service that hosts the resource.
-Supported services include Confluent Server brokers, Kafka Connect, Kafka Streams, Kafka connectors, REST Proxy, Schema Registry, ksqlDB, and Confluent Control Center.
+Supported services include Confluent Server brokers, Kafka Connect, REST Proxy, Schema Registry, and ksqlDB.

 - Identity provider (“IdP”): the identity provider that issues JWT tokens to the Kafka client or application.